BurlingtonCodeAcademy/jsi-march-2022-notes/week-10/overview-session-19.md

 # Session-19

-Tonight we learned more about **Event Listeners** and we were introduced to the final project: [Pixel Art Grid Editor Project](https://classroom.github.com/assignment-invitations/4ecfcd12b0b45dceb081b0d51ead9f69) This is **due: Tuesday, 5/17 by 6pm**
+Tonight we learned more about **Event Listeners** and we were introduced to the final project: [Pixel Art Grid Editor Project](https://classroom.github.com/assignment-invitations/4ecfcd12b0b45dceb081b0d51ead9f69) (This is **due: Tuesday, 5/17 by 6pm**).

 ### Event Listeners